Boris-Barboris/dsubs/arch/Roadmap.rst

 	Component moved:
 		may leave static mouse cursor behind, or stumble upon it.
 OnMouseEnter, OnMouseLeave.
 	Keyboard input: goes either to focused element, or to subrouter cascade.

 Render general:
 	? world-space and screen-space object updates can in theory be parallelized, by means of rendering in two textures: (world + overlay) and (gui), and then merge those two textures on window.
+It can also reduce loads on the GPU, because GUI can be modified to render only when something has changed.
+I'll not go that far from the start, only if some performance issues will arise.
 	+ Rewrite camera to use inbuilt sfml view, since manually multiplying matrixes on CPU is wasteful.
 There already is double-matrix gpu schema, no need to ignore it.
+	- FPS counter (can easily by done on UI level) and profiling.

 World-space render:
 	+ Simple convex shape rendering.
-	- transform update loop should be paralellized, task may actually become quite heavy for one thread.
+	? transform update loop can be paralellized, if task may actually become quite heavy for one thread.
 	- spacial optimization, camera-bound culling, object lookup for picking.
-	+ world-space and overlay-space renders are shared between windows, because they manage the same set of objects - game models.
-Gui render, on the other hand, is different for each window. hence they should manage window context (camera, optimization structures) on their own.
+	+ world-space and overlay-space renders are shared between windows, because they manage the same set of objects, existing in one space.
+		Gui render, on the other hand, is different for each window.
+		Hence they should manage window context (camera, optimization structures) on their own.
 Need to aggregate all this stuff to some utility classes.

 Overlay-space render: